CCMH-PSU/CCMHr/README.md

     cleaning and creates a skeleton data request cleaning syntax file with basic syntax that is run on most data requests.

+  - `format_subscales` takes a column of subscale names and renames them for use in a graph or a table (e.g. Depression34 -\> Depression)

 ## Other general functions

   - `loadRDa` loads .rda and .rdata files with the ability to assign